 She closes her eyes for a moment, fighting against the clenching of her chest, before approaching the familiar gravestone tucked into the corner of the terrain.

-Mary approaches the familiar gravestones and startles at the figure near John Proctor's resting place.
+As she draws near, Mary startles at the dark figure crouching near John Proctor's resting place.

 When Abigail spoke again, it is as if she forgot Mary was there entirely, speaking to the passed John Proctor in hushed secrecy.

-Mary is stunned at her long ago friend.
-Abigail is no longer the vicious predator that circled its prey, while wearing the appearance of an innocent girl.
+Mary is stunned by her long ago friend- Abigail is no longer the vicious predator that circled its prey, while wearing the appearance of an innocent girl.
 She is now no more than a broken heart in a worn out body, her strength to carry on fueled merely by her skewed sense of morality and justice she carries in her soul.
 However hard Mary tries to suppress it, it is difficult not to feel a twinge of sympathy towards her.
 She whispers a silent prayer for God to save her soul.

-Abigail stands up from her cramped huddle.
-She dusts herself off carelessly and stuffs her hair back in her hood.
-She blinks rapidly, still focused unerringly on the gravestone, before her expression shutters into indifference, eyes stony.
-Without another glance at Mary, Abigail scuffs away and down the shadowed path, now dark and cold without the sun's forgiving warmth.
+Abigail stands up from her cramped huddle, dusts herself off carelessly and stuffs her hair back in her hood.
+She blinks rapidly, still focused unerringly on the gravestone, before her expression shutters into indifference, her eyes stony.
+Without even a glance at Mary, Abigail scuffs away and down the shadowed path, now dark and cold without the sun's forgiving warmth.

 High up above, the sky is blotched grey with the promise of the incoming fall of rain.